SeriousOldMan/Simulator-Controller/Docs/Using Simulator Controller.md

 ### Other Settings

-In the lower part of the configuration dialog, you can choose the type of splash screen media, which will be used for your entertainment during the startup process.
-Please see the [installation guide](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#using-your-own-pictures-videos-and-sounds-for-all-the-splash-screens) on how to install your own media files in a special location in your *Documents* folder.
+In the lower part of the configuration dialog, you can choose the type of [splash theme](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#themes-editor), which will be used for your entertainment during the startup process.
+Please see the [installation guide](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#using-your-own-pictures-videos-and-sounds-for-all-the-splash-screens) on how to install your own media files in a special location in your *Documents* folder and hot to use the themes editor.
 If you decide to play a song while starting your Simulator Controller applications and even your favorite simulation game, the song will keep playing until you press the left mouse button or the Escape key, even if *Simulator Startup* has exited already.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Splash%20Screen.JPG)